PDrifting/CBookDraft/book.markdown

 > int putchar(int character)

-It might seem odd that putchar accepts an int instead of char, but these are compatible Data Types that can be thought of like a union.
+It might seem odd that putchar accepts an int instead of char, but these are compatible Data Types that can be thought of as a union.
 Any int can be a char and any char can be an int.
 We'll go over char literals and int more later.
 This makes putchar extremely flexible.
 You can refer to a specific character by an int value, or by a char literal.

 The int return from putchar returns the char output to the Console.
 If there is an error, the return will be set to the constant EOF and it will set an error number you can look up.
 The GCC Macro for EOF defines it as having a value of -1.
 It is possible to have some other value depending on the library you are using, or the compiler.
 To avoid Magic Numbers, using EOF is the preferred option to test for.
 These constants make your code portable.